 Perhaps they believe they can make the jump.
 This will give you the opportunity to discuss expectations and put them squarely on the table.

 In most cases, employees who are struggling with this issue are more uncomfortable than you are.
 Putting the possibility on the table (in the right way) communicates your respect for them as a person and gives them the opportunity to dispel the myth or be part of the solution.

 After your initial conversation, your hunch should be either quickly dispelled or rapidly confirmed.
-Once it is confirmed, it’s time to discuss alternatives.
+If it is confirmed, it’s time to discuss alternatives.
 If the individual recognizes the issue, discuss alternatives.

 Perhaps the role has grown large enough that it should be split into two.
 Perhaps there is a new role that is more aligned with their skill-set.

-Unfortunately, in many cases an employee is unable to recognize that the company has grown beyond their capabilities in a certain role.
+Unfortunately, in some cases, an employee is unable to recognize that the company has grown beyond their capabilities in a certain role.
 Still others recognize it but are unwilling to embrace change.
 They want to hold on to the role that they feel is rightfully theirs.

-I have found over and over again that dragging this process out is painful and detrimental to both the individual and the employee.
+I have found repeatedly that dragging this process out is painful and detrimental to both the individual and the company.
 It is most often a relief to both your organization and the employee if you take swift action.
-When you do, remember, this was your go-to employee.
+When you do, remember, this was once your go-to employee.
 Take care of them.
-Offer them a nice package and celebrate their success as they move on to their next challenge.
+Offer them a package that shows you value all their contributions, and celebrate their successes as they move on to their next challenge.